 Almost Unthinkable – Jewish UK-Citizens apply for German Passports

-Somewhat 72 years after the end of World War II, hundreds of Jewish British citizens are applying for a German passport and have a realistic chance of getting one.
+Somewhat 72 years after the end of World War II, hundreds of Jewish British citizens are applying for German citizenship and passport and have a realistic chance of getting one.
 As that would absolutely be unthinkable in many Jewish communities around the globe, you’d have to be inclined to ask: why?
 Plus, how is that even possible?

 But, let’s take a step back to the second biggest surprise of 2016, only trumped by the US-President, the Brexit.
 A year and a half later, the future of Great Britain is still very much unclear, but many people suspect that it won’t be too bright.
 Consequently, people think hard about what they can do to safeguard their situation.
 There are legitimate fears that the economic situation in the United Kingdom will deteriorate once Britain has effectively left the European Union.
 One thing that definitely is in danger, is the freedom to move about in Europe without having to worry about visa, enabling you to take a job anywhere without too much trouble.
 And for Jewish citizens of the UK, this is where it gets interesting.

 The constitutional base for the Applications for German Citizenship